Understanding standard window sizes helps Calgary homeowners plan replacement windows, compare options, and avoid sizing mistakes before ordering.

 - Openings with shifted or uneven framing

 Therefore, professional measurement is essential before ordering replacement windows.
-Measuring from the inside only or assuming the existing window is a standard size can lead to ordering problems, poor fit, or weaker sealing.
+Measuring from the inside only or assuming the existing window is a standard size can lead to ordering problems, poor fit, weak sealing, difficult operation, or reduced long-term energy performance.

 Standard Windows vs Custom Windows